 Peggy was the first Catholic I ever remember meeting.
 Sometimes, on the weekends, she’d spend the night at my house or I’d spend the night at hers.
 We’d play into the wee hours of the morning, and then we’d crawl into our sleeping bags and say our prayers and drift off to sleep.

-Peggy, the little Catholic and Jennifer, the little Nazarene, both praying to the same Jesus.
+Peggy, the little Catholic, and Jennifer, the little Protestant, both praying to the same Jesus.

 Sign of the Cross

 When Peggy finished praying, she’d make the sign of the cross.
 That holy symbol of Jesus and His triumph over death.
 I started wanting to cross myself, but I couldn’t because I was Nazarene.